LABDHH/ip/docs/README.md

 ## Mark tasks as done

-It marks a task as done in the list./
+It marks a task as done in the list.

 Format: mark index

 Example: `mark 1`